• Skip to primary navigation

 fig galette with flaky paleo pie crust

 Most paleo pie crust recipes use a single flour and they tend to turn out pale, crumbly crusts that don't feel or taste like the real deal.
-I set out to see whether I could make a paleo pie crust that rivaled my favorite gluten-free pie crust.
+I set out to see whether I could make a paleo pie crust that rivaled my favorite gluten-free oat flour pie crust which I developed for my gluten-free cookbook Alternative Baker.

 Cassava & Almond Flour Pie Crust